 - Visual Interface Design: colour palette, branding, general visual aesthetics

-- Interaction Design: animation, menus, general functionality
+- Interaction Design: hi-fidelity prototyping, menus, general functionality

 - Quality assurance of build, further testing, etc.

 A product designer is an integral part of every stage of the process.
 Leading the UI and UX design throughout, they will also be involved in the product strategy, and help get it to market.
 This might be working as a sole designer with complete ownership of the product, or as part of a larger team working in unison with other designers in a wider team.

 There are those out there who call themselves a digital product designer who don’t quite cover the end-to-end process, but this is unique to the individual – and gets quite confusing!
 This is why our team spend a lot of time delving deep into what our clients and candidates are looking for before we introduce them, to make sure it’s the right fit.

 It is also worth mentioning that the work-flows and mindset towards Digital Product Design within businesses can vary hugely, which complicates things further.